 Let Us Help With Your Medicaid Eligibility Concerns

 If you have questions about your eligibility for home health care under Medicaid in New York or need help completing your application, contact Landskind & Ricaforte Law Group, P.C.
-Our experienced elder law & Medicaid attorneys are here to answer your questions and give you the personalized legal assistance you need.
+Our experienced Medicaid planning attorneys are here to answer your questions and give you the personalized legal assistance you need.
 We represent clients in Brooklyn, Staten Island, Queens, Manhattan, and Long Island.
-Call us today to learn how we can assist you.
+Call us today at 718-333-5007 to learn how we can assist you.